 The Chinatown Sound Map is a collaborative, community based project guided by the curiosity of exploring how sound contributes to our sense of place.
 It provides a platform for users to listen to and share different experiences in and with Chinatown through the perspective of sound.

 By showcasing the ordinary hustle and bustle of Chinatown, this project encourages users to engage with the sounds around them with a critical mind and curious heart.
-Certain sounds can enrich our experiences and enable us to connect to a place by evoking memory and emotion; others may not.
+Certain sounds can enrich our experiences and enable us to connect to a place; others may not.
 What can we learn by paying attention to the sounds around us?
-How can certain soundscapes contribute to what we have come to know as Chinatown?
-What role can sound play in helping us locate our relationship to a place?
-In featuring the multitude of soundscapes that exists within Chinatown, this project aims to provide a space for users to consider the often contested nature of place.
+How might sound shape the way we experience and navigate through a place?
+What role does sound play in informing unique understandings of and relationships to Chinatown?
+In featuring the myriad of soundscapes that exists within Chinatown, this project aims to provide a platform for users to consider the contested nature of place.